 d.
 Establish the time, place, and agenda for all meetings of the Board and the membership as a whole.

 e.
 Employ personnel authorized by the membership, and establish salaries, policies, and duties of such personnel.

 f.
 Three unexcused absences in one year from Board meetings shall warrant dismissal from the Board of Directors.
 To be excused, a Board member must notify the President or the Secretary that he/she cannot attend the meeting.

 (4) The Board of Directors shall meet at least four times each year.
-All actions taken by the Board shall be pursuant to majority vote, at meetings attended by at least fifty-one percent (51%) of the members of the Board (quorum).
+All actions taken by the Board shall be pursuant to majority vote, at meetings attended by at least half of the current number of Board members (quorum).
 All meetings of the Board shall be open to the general membership, except those held in executive session.
-A majority of members of the Board, present at any given meeting, shall be required to call an executive session for confidential matters.
+A majority of members of the Board, present at any given meeting assuming a quorum, shall be required to call an executive session for confidential matters.
 Notice of all meetings shall be sent to Board members at least one week in advance.
-The President shall be an ex officio member of any committee for which he/she is not otherwise a member.

 (5) Any officer of the Board may resign at any time.